 Fort Zion is an incredibly cheesy tourist trap featuring cutesy Western buildings near our campground, and we felt compelled to stop in.
 The gift shop is full of crappy souvenirs, but more importantly: the restaurant sells homemade ice cream!

 River Rock Roasting is the coolest spot close to Virgin (about a 10-minute drive away from Zion).
 We had beers and a scone (because you have to order food to drink in Utah) and sat on the deck, watching the sunset over the canyon behind the building, while attempting to do some computer work.
-It was awfully hard to focus on the computer screen.
+It was awfully hard to focus on the computer screen with that backdrop.

 We wanted a cocktail, so we had dinner at Bit and Spur.
 The cocktails and food were all good, and J really liked his ribeye.
 Each time we talked about Spur (as we called it), we said it a la Jessica in The Man From Snowy River.
 Anyone know what I mean?
 [After reading this, J made me add that no, he did not say it Jessica-style.]